 19. Now run the analysis to study the output results.
 Normally If the safety factor is less than one then joint failure is predicted and in output, this is shown by a * mark.

 20. If the output result shows failure then try to reduce the bending moment or axial force and reanalyze.
 If that is not possible check if the flange rating can be increased.

 Sometimes, the flanges are seen to be failing is seating stresses.
-In such scenario, try to get actual gasket seating stress data from vendor and enter into the spreadsheet.
+In such a scenario, try to get actual gasket seating stress data from the vendor and enter it into the spreadsheet.
 Normally with reduced gasket seating stress value seating failure can be avoided.